 When examining the interface between two eukaryotic cells in a tissue-like context (Figure 3F), only the manual tracing of features of interest produced good results.
 Automated density-based segmentation approaches fail to detect the membrane boundary between adjacent cells altogether, and even the custom-tailored approaches fails, in part because the shape of a cell is not easily approximated or equated with shapes, despite its clear success for the bacteria in the biofilm (Figure 3E5).

-The observation from Figure 3 that all segmentation approaches do well on some but not on other data sets led to the question of what characterizes each of these data sets, and whether it was possible to categorize the types of data characteristics or personal aims that appeared to match well with their respective approach.
+The observation from Figure 3 that the segmentation approaches do well on some data sets but not on others led to the question of what characterizes each of these data sets, and whether it was possible to categorize the types of data characteristics or personal aims that appeared to match well with their respective approach.
 Systematic study of this topic has not been previously conducted, and thus as a first step an establishment of an empirical list of image characteristics and personal aims may guide a novice in their attempt to find the best approach for feature extraction of their respective data set.

-Eight criteria were identified as significant are shown in Figure 4, and they can be divided into two main categories: (1) the features that are inherent in the data set, and (2) the researcher’s objectives and other considerations that are somewhat more subjective, albeit equally important.
-The examples shown are predominantly drawn from the six data sets in Figure 3, with three additional data sets being introduced: one (Figure 4A1) is a cryo-tomogram of a cryo-section of Arabidopsis thaliana plant cell wall, the second (Figure 4A2, 4B1, 4D1) is a FIB/SEM data set of the inner ear stria vascularis, which is a highly complex and convoluted tissue that fits more in the category depicted in Figure 3F1-3F5 but is even substantially more complex, and the third one (Figure 4B2, 4D2) is a resin-section tomogram of inner ear hair cell stereocilia in cross-sectional view, but otherwise similar to the longitudinal view shown in Figures 2A1-2A5 and 3A1-3A5.
+Eight criteria were identified as significant are shown in Figure 4, and they can be divided into two main categories: (1) the features that are inherent in the data set, and (2) the researcher’s personal objectives and other considerations that are somewhat more subjective, albeit equally important.
+The examples shown are predominantly drawn from the six data sets in Figure 3, with three additional data sets being introduced: one (Figure 4A1) is a cryo-tomogram of a cryo-section of Arabidopsis thaliana plant cell wall, the second (Figure 4A2, 4B1, 4D1) is a FIB/SEM data set of the inner ear stria vascularis, which is a highly complex and convoluted tissue that could fit in the category depicted in Figure 3F1-3F5 but is even more substantially complex, and the third (Figure 4B2, 4D2) is a resin-section tomogram of inner ear hair cell stereocilia in cross-sectional view, similar to the sample content shown in longitudinal view in Figures 2A1-2A5 and 3A1-3A5.

-For the category of the objective criteria like image characteristics four traits inherent in the data sets are proposed to be of importance:
+For the category of the objective criteria like image characteristics, four traits inherent in the data sets are proposed to be of importance:

-The data contrast can be (1) low (Figure 4A1) as is typical for cryo-EM tomograms, (2) intermediate (Figure 4A2) such as in cellular sceneries with no clear organelle or other feature standing out, or (3) high (Figure 4A3), as is the case for the kinociliary tomogram or the stereocilia in cross section, due to the alignment of clearly separated filamentous elements within the z-direction.
+The data contrast can be (1) low (Figure 4A1) as is typical for cryo-EM tomograms, (2) intermediate (Figure 4A2) such as in cellular sceneries with no clear organelle or other prominent feature standing, or (3) high (Figure 4A3), as is the case for the kinociliary tomogram or the stereocilia in cross section, due to the alignment of clearly separated filamentous elements within the z-direction.

-The data can be fuzzy (Figure 4B1), with no visibly clear boundaries between two closely positioned yet physically separated objects (like cells in a tissue), or crisp (Figure 4B2), with sharply defined boundaries.
+The data can be fuzzy (Figure 4B1), with no visibly clear boundaries between two closely positioned objects, such as cells in a tissue, or crisp (Figure 4B2), with sharply defined boundaries.
 This is partly a function of the data set resolution, which is inherently higher by a factor of about 2-4 for electron tomograms compared to FIB-SEM.
 Naturally, sharper boundaries are desirable for both manual as well as automated segmentation approaches, but essential for the latter approach.

-The density maps can be either crowded (Figure 4C1) as reflected by the tightly spaced plant cell wall components, or sparsely populated (Figure 4C2) such as the bacteria in a colony, which exemplifies the separation that makes automated image segmentation substantially easier.
+The density maps can be either crowded (Figure 4C1) as reflected by the tightly spaced plant cell wall components, or sparsely populated (Figure 4C2), as are the bacteria in a colony, which exemplifies the separation that renders automated image segmentation substantially easier.

-Density maps can be highly complex with vastly different features often with unpredictable irregular shapes (Figure 4D1: stria vascularis tissue around a blood vessel) or well-defined organelle-like objects with a similar organization (Figure 4D2: stereocilia in cross section).
+Density maps can be highly complex with vastly different features often with irregular shapes, such as the stria vascularis tissue around a blood vessel (Figure 4D1) or well-defined organelle-like objects with a similar organization, such as the stereocilia in cross section (Figure 4D2).